alt-key-project/comfyui-dream-project/readme.md

 ### Simple option

-You can install Dream Project Animation Nodes using the ConfyUI Manager.
+You can install Dream Project Animation Nodes using the ComfyUI Manager.

 ### Manual option